simeononsecurity/simeononsecurity.ch/content/articles/what-to-do-if-you-suspect-your-computer-phone-or-email-is-compromised/index.md

 It's important to take note of any signs of compromise so that you can take appropriate action to protect your device and data.
 If you are unsure if your device has been compromised, it's always better to err on the

+<br/><br/>

 ## Step 2: Change Your Passwords and Verify Recovery Information

+- Change your passwords for all your accounts immediately if you suspect your device has been compromised
+- Prioritize important accounts like your emails, bank accounts, social media accounts, etc.
+- Choose strong, unique passwords for each of your accounts and avoid using the same password across multiple accounts
+- A strong password should be at least 12 characters long and include a mix of upper and lowercase letters, numbers, and symbols
+- Enable two-factor authentication for an extra layer of security
+- Change your passwords from a known clean device or one that has just had its operating system reset or fully reinstalled from scratch
+- Clear all sessions from your account, known or unknown, to kick any attackers out of your account
+- Verify the account recovery information on the account, including security questions, phone number, or alternate email address
+- Remove any unfamiliar information and replace it with your own information to prevent attackers from using your account recovery information to gain access to your account in the future

 If you suspect that your email, desktop, or phone has been compromised, the next step is to change your passwords for all your accounts immediately.
 This will take a while, so prioritize important accounts like your emails, bank accounts, social media accounts, etc.